Strange (comic book): Synopsis

-While in Tibet, a medical student named Stephen Strange meets a sickly, apparently mute young man named Wong.
+While in Tibet, medical student Stephen Strange meets a sickly, apparently mute young man named Wong.
 He later meets an old man while going to a monastery called "the Garden of Fountains", who asks him why he wants to become a doctor.
 Later, he hears the young man named Wong start talking after Stephen gives him a watch, hoping he will return later in life.
 Three years later, at his graduation party, one of Stephen's college professors who believes he would be more than a "medical profession's version of a pimp" is killed in an automobile incident.
 Three years after that, Stephen is working in plastic surgery in New York but is injured in a skiing accident.

 Stephen loses the full ability to use his hands after the accident and starts looking for a surgeon who can fix his hands, but finds no one who can help.

 Strange meets a member of doctors without borders who he had worked with in Tibet, who explains that Wong is now a specialist "healer" in alternative medicine.
 Strange returns to Tibet to discover that the village he had volunteered in had been destroyed and Wong had left.
-While in Tibet, Strange meets a man who knew Wong and receives Wongs address in New York.
+While in Tibet, Strange meets a man who knew Wong and receives Wong's address in New York.
 Strange returns to New York to meet with Wong.